If Covid-19 has you forced to stay home, here are some suggestions to help make it easier.

 2: Get some reading done

 It’s a perfect time to fall back in love with reading.
 Get a book. any book (ideally with a positive vibe) and get lost in the words.
-If it has to have a technology element then get a kindle and fill it with some ebooks or even some podcasts to get you going.
+If it has to have a technology element then get a No products found. and fill it with some ebooks or even some podcasts to get you going.

 Like music, books have a way of transporting us to wonderful places, igniting our imaginations and also helping time to pass very quickly.